 There are many ways to trek Machu Picchu and one of the most exciting treks is the Machu Picchu Jungle Trek.
 The trek is often quite popular amongst backpackers due to its cheap price as well as the fact that it combines trekking with many other fun activities.
 Below we give you guys an idea of a day by day itinerary of what the Jungle Trek entails.
+The itinerary is provided by Yapa Explorers, contact them if you want to get further information regarding Machu Picchu tours!

 The trek begins with a comfortable bus journey to the town on Ollyantaytambo where you stop to take in some of the sights.
 After this, the bus then climbs up to the top of Malaga mountain, where you reach a height of approximately 4,300 metres, and this is where the fun begins!
 The say what goes up must come down, and what better way to come down the mountain than on safe downhill mountain bikes!
 You will descend rapidly through the curvy roads whilst at the same time stopping to admire the stunning surrounding scenery.
 The tour will make many stops along the way at local villages before finally reaching the bottom of the mountain after approximately 3 hours of adrenalin pumping mountain biking!
 Be warned that everybody always promises themselves that they won’t go fast, but it is never actually true!